pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-And then we implement the ``Reducer/reduce(into:action:)-1t2ri`` method which is responsible for
+And then we implement the ``Reducer/body-swift.property`` property, which is responsible for
 handling the actual logic and behavior for the feature.
-It describes how to change the current
+In it we can use the ``Reduce`` reducer to
-state to the next state, and describes what effects need to be executed.
-Some actions don't need to
+describe how to change the current state to the next state, and what effects need to be executed.
-execute effects, and they can return `.none` to represent that:
+Some actions don't need to execute effects, and they can return ``Effect/none`` to represent that:

 ```swift
 @Reducer